MicrosoftDocs/entra-docs/docs/identity/devices/device-self-setup-macos-pssoe.md

 ## Just In Time Rendering (JITR) workflow when a user is enrolled using Company Portal

 1. Open the **Company Portal** app and navigate to the **Devices** tab.
-1. The Company Portal app window will raise an action item to register your Mac.
+1. The Company Portal app window raises an action item to register your Mac.
 This triggers a notification in the top right corner of the screen to register your device using your identity provider. <!--TODO: Insert slide 71 screenshot-->
 1. Enter your Microsoft Entra ID credentials and wait for your device to register.
 The window closes automatically.
-1. Return to the **Company Portal** app which will display a confirmation message upon successful device registration.
+1. Return to the **Company Portal** app, which displays a confirmation message upon successful device registration.
 The application can now be closed. <!--TODO: Insert slide 77 screenshot-->

 > [!NOTE]
-> If you miss the notification, it will reappear after a short time.
+> The notification reappears after a short time if missed.

 ## Enabling PSSO from an existing Microsoft Enterprise SSO plug-in

 If your company has the Microsoft Enterprise SSO plugin already installed, there are a few ways that you can successfully migrate to the new feature.
-You can initiate the registration yourself, or your administrator will start the process, and you'll be prompted to complete the registration.
+You can initiate the registration yourself, or your administrator can start the process.

 ### Initiate PSSO registration